 In Anglo-Saxon England, guests would bring their own small cakes to the wedding and stack them.
 Eventually a French baker created his own pre-tiered cake and it stuck ever since.
 Often times guests were also told to take their pieces of cake home and put it under their pillow for even more good luck or at least some "sweet" dreams.

-Photo courtesy of Cliff Mautner Photography
+Kate and Mike's Wedding Photo courtesy of Cliff Mautner Photography |

 Why do you save the top tier of the wedding cake?